BallAerospace/COSMOS/_docs_v5/tools.md

 ![Telemetry Viewer](/img/v5/telemetry_viewer/telemetry_viewer.png)

 - Advanced widgets available to display data
-- Generate screens from within the tool
-- Audit that you have a screen for every telemetry point
 - Modular to allow for creating your own custom widgets

 ## Telemetry Grapher